 To ensure a successful zonal control project, follow this technical sequence:

-- Photometric Simulation: Utilize IES files in software like AGi32 to verify that the proposed layout meets target foot-candle levels for each zone.
+- Photometric Simulation: Utilize IES files in software like AGi32 to verify foot-candle levels.

 - Verify Driver Compatibility: Cross-reference the 0-10V sink/source current of the controller with the driver's spec sheet.

-- Plan Power Injections: Calculate total wattage per zone and ensure no single run exceeds the 440W safety limit.
+- Plan Power Injections: Calculate wattage per zone; ensure no run exceeds the 440W safety limit.

-- Wiring Separation: Maintain physical separation between Class 1 (Line Voltage) and Class 2 (0-10V Control) wiring to prevent interference, as mandated by the NEC.
+- Wiring Separation: Maintain physical separation between Class 1 (Line Voltage) and Class 2 (0-10V Control) wiring to prevent EMI, per NEC requirements.

-- Bench Test: Wire one hexagon segment to the controller on the ground to calibrate the dimming curve before mounting the entire grid at height.
+- Bench Test: Wire one hexagon segment to the controller on the ground to calibrate the dimming curve before mounting.

 YMYL Disclaimer: This article is for informational purposes only and does not constitute professional electrical, legal, or financial advice.
 All electrical installations must be performed by a licensed professional in accordance with local building codes and the National Electrical Code (NEC).
 Consult with a tax professional regarding specific utility rebate eligibility.